jantari/rewinged/README.md

         Set log verbosity: disable, error, warn, info, debug or trace (default "info") -manifestPath string
-        The directory to search for package manifest files (default "./packages") -trustedProxies string
+        The directory to search for package manifest files (default "./packages") -sourceAuthEntraIDAuthorityURL string
+        Authority/Issuer URL of the EntraID App used for authenticating clients -sourceAuthEntraIDResource string
+        ApplicationID of the EntraID App used for authenticating clients -sourceAuthType string
+        Require authentication to interact with the REST API: none, microsoftEntraId (default "none") -trustedProxies string
         List of IPs from which to trust Client-IP headers (comma or space to separate) -version